man-bohara/face-generation/README.md

 # face-generation

+## Project Overvie
-This is a Generative Adversarial Network for face generation
+This is udacity's nano degree project for generating faces using Generative Adversarial Network.